rust-lang/rust/src/doc/new-tutorial.md

 # Stack, Heap and Inline Structures

-To show how Rust semantics take maximum advantage of modern machine architecture to optimize runtime, we use a structure that represents a point in 2 dimensions:
+To show how Rust semantics take maximum advantage of modern machine architecture to optimize runtime, we use a structure that represents a point in two dimensions:

 ~~~~
 struct Point {